blessingcharles/AbacusCTF/walkthrough.md

 - Vulnerability buffer overflow
 - We need to bruteforce the stack canary , rbp , rip to bypass aslr , pie mitigations
 - We need to use ROPgadgets to get root shell
+- Automation script is in the above provided github

 ```bash
     cat .root.txt